AnCh7/documentation/message-broker/kafka/overview.md

       - Ex: 12 Partitions, 15 Consumers = 12 Partitions processed by 12 consumers, 3 consumers doing nothing
   - When processing is successful, the Consumer Group Offset for the partition is updated - the consumer receives the next message
   - When processing is unsuccessful, the offset is *not* updated.
 The message stays in the topic and the consumer group does not advance  to the next message on that partition until it's processed successfully.
 - Message Retention is based on the configuration for the Topic.
-The current shipt default is 7 days.

 ##### Partition Configuration